microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ##### Proxy

 If the agent's proxy information is available, the task will set the `HTTPS_PROXY` and/or `HTTP_PROXY` variables as appropriate.
+We should also take the list of regexes that represent hosts that should be bypassed, check each regex against the registries found in the `.npmrc` file, and add any matches to `NO_PROXY`.

 #### Examples